 This Nasi Goreng recipe is a traditional Indonesian fried rice that is sweet and salty, perfectly savory, an excellent side dish.
 Combine it with your favorite meat, seafood or a fried egg to serve as a full meal.
 It's so easy to make!

 If you've never tried Nasi Goreng, my spicy food loving friends, I believe this may become your new favorite fried rice recipe.
 Nasi Goreng is a signature dish of Indonesian widely eaten by locals and tourists alike.

-Just about every country has their own version of friend rice made with local ingredients and preferred flavors.
+Just about every country has their own version of fried rice made with local ingredients and preferred flavors.
 What sets Nasi Goreng apart from other fried rice recipes is the combination of umami, salty and sweet, achieved by incorporating Kecap Manis, a sweet soy sauce, and shrimp paste, though some recipes leave it out.

 Don't worry if you can't find kecap manis.
 I have a workaround for you in the Recipe Tips & Notes section below.